 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) After hearing this, Pilate wanted to release him but the Jews yelled out, “If you release that man, you’re no friend of Caesar.
 Everyone who claims to be a king is no friend of Caesar’s.”

-OET-LVOut_of this the Pilatos was_seeking to_send_away him.
+OET-LV Out_of this the Pilatos was_seeking to_send_away him.

 But the Youdaiōns cried_out saying: